marcoalopez/GrainSizeTools/README.md

 ## Community guidelines

-- *Did you find a bug in the code or an error in the documentation?* Let me know by opening an issue [here](https://github.com/marcoalopez/GrainSizeTools/issues).
+- *Did you find a bug in the code or an error in the documentation?* Let me know by opening an [issue](https://github.com/marcoalopez/GrainSizeTools/issues).

-- *Do you want to contribute new ideas or miss a feature?* Let me know by sending me an email (see [here](https://github.com/marcoalopez )) or better open an issue with the label ``enhancement`` [here](https://github.com/marcoalopez/GrainSizeTools/issues) and I'll see what I can do
+- *Do you want to contribute with new ideas or do you miss a feature?* Let me know by sending me an email (see [here](https://github.com/marcoalopez )), or better open an [pull request](https://github.com/marcoalopez/GrainSizeTools/pulls) with the label ``enhancement`` and I'll see what I can do
-- *Do you want to develop your own code based on the GrainSizeTools script?* You're in luck since the script is open source and free, simply clone the project and develop!
+- *Do you want to develop your own code based on the GrainSizeTools script?* Go ahead, clone the project and develop!

-#
+---
 *Copyright © 2019 Marco A. Lopez-Sanchez*

 *Information presented on this website and the documentation of the script is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the documentation of the script at any time without previous notice.
 This webpage and the documentation is not liable for the content of external links.*